mas-bandwidth/af_xdp/004/README.md

 So the theoretical maximum number of 100 byte packets we should be able to send over 10G is 8.4M packets per-second.

-We're close but we're not quite hitting that, even though all cores on the client are sending packets.
+We're close (~7.5M pps) but we're not quite hitting line rate, even though all cores on the client are sending packets.

 What's up?